wyattscarpenter/ludophile/README.md

 From that website, you can download a zip, which file has a sha1hash of TODO and a git hash of TODO.
 I've unzipped the zip for you already, no winrar needed!
 It's the Ludophile/ folder now.

 Sadly, yes, nqh in the comments above is right: in the original Ludophile the shortcuts (lnk files) don't work, and keep trying to take you to the Documents folder instead.
+I don't *think* this is supposed to be part of the puzzle.
+I think Jack Lance made a bunch of shortcuts in Windows and assumed they would be relative links that would work if he sent the whole folder structure to someone else.
+(A classic mistake that we have all made at one time or another.)
 So, I decided to fix them, because git supports symlinks (if your operating system does) and Jack Lance isn't around anymore to fix it himself.
 RIP @[JackLance](https://github.com/JackLance/).

 I think it's a pretty good game.